Current Students

 ACE: The American Council on Education, which is the accrediting body for nontraditional coursework, such as military courses.

-Area of Concentration (AOC) Form: A form listing the courses in the Area of Concentration, to be signed by the faculty mentor and sent to the CUNY BA Office for review and approval of the program’s academic director.
+Area of Concentration (AoC) Form: A form listing the planned courses in the Area of Concentration, to be signed by the faculty mentor and sent to the CUNY BA Office for review and approval of the program’s Academic Director.
 This completed form is due at the end of the student’s first semester, unless another deadline has been set.

 Campus Coordinator: Designated staff or faculty member at each CUNY college who are liaisons for CUNY BA on their campus.